MeltwaterArchive/storyplayer/v2/using/configuration/overriding-from-the-command-line.md

 layout: v2/using-configuration
 title: Overriding From The Command-Line
 prev: '<a href="../../using/configuration/dot.notation.support.html">Prev: dot.notation.support</a>'
-next: '<a href="../../using/configuration/device-config.html">Next: Per-Device Configuration</a>'
+next: '<a href="../../using/configuration/device-config.html">Next: Device Configuration</a>'
 updated_for_v2: true
 ---